felipezarco/request-check/README.md

 Check will return an `Array` of objects with `field` and `message` **or** it will return `undefined`.

-In the above example, if none of the variables are given, invalid will contain:
+In the above example, if variables `email` and `name` were not set, invalid will contain:

 ```javascript
 [